 (iii) Leading Test 3: Test at the unit’s normally expected minimum real power output during system light load conditions for at least one minute.
 IRRs and nuclear units are exempt from this test.
 Testing acceptance criteria is met if the unit achieved at least 50% of the unit’s CURL.

+(c) For ESRs leading tests should meet the following performance criteria:

+(i) Leading Test 1a: Test at or above 95% of the unit’s Maximum Operating Discharge Power Limit for at least 15 minutes or entire duration if less than 15 minutes.

+Testing acceptance criteria is met if the unit achieved no less than 90% of the unit’s most recent CURL.

+(ii) Leading Test 1b: Test at or above 95% of the unit’s Maximum Operating Charge Power Limit for at least 15 minutes or entire duration if less than 15 minutes.

+Testing acceptance criteria is met if the unit achieved no less than 90% of the unit’s most recent CURL.

 (4) The Resource Entity shall measure the tested reactive capability on the generator output terminals for non-IRR Generation Resources.
-The value recorded shall represent the gross MVAr output of the Generation Resource.
+The value recorded shall represent the gross MVAr output of the Generation Resource or ESR.
 Additionally, the net reactive capability shall be measured at the high side of the GSU transformer and at the POI, if metering is available.
-The high side values shall have the Generation Resource’s auxiliary reactive consumption and the GSU losses deducted from the Generation Resource’s gross reactive output.
-The POI values shall have the plant’s auxiliary load and any additional load deducted from the Generation Resource’s gross reactive output.
+The high side values shall have the Generation Resource’s or ESR’s auxiliary reactive consumption and the GSU losses deducted from the Generation Resource’s or ESR’s gross reactive output.
+The POI values shall have the plant’s auxiliary load and any additional load deducted from the Resource’s gross reactive output.
 If metering is not available at the high side, the Resource Entity shall calculate the reactive capability at the high side and at the POI.
 These values are required and must be submitted through the MIS Certified Area.
 CURLs shall be attached to the test results submitted, and shall be clearly defined.
 All applicable test data shall be submitted on the form in the NDCRC application.

-(5) The QSE representing a Generation Resource shall be responsible for scheduling reactive verification tests when requested by the Resource Entity in accordance with the conditions outlined above.
-If ERCOT does not issue a specific request for a Generation Resource reactive capability verification, the Generation Resource shall complete a reactive verification test at least every five years.
+(5) The QSE representing a Generation Resource or ESR shall be responsible for scheduling reactive verification tests when requested by the Resource Entity in accordance with the conditions outlined above.
+If ERCOT does not issue a specific request for a Generation Resource or ESR reactive capability verification, the Generation Resource or ESR shall complete a reactive verification test at least every five years.

-(6) ERCOT shall have the option to waive the requirement to perform Leading Test 1 for any Generation Resource that seldom runs during such light Load periods.
+(6) ERCOT shall have the option to waive the requirement to perform Leading Test 1 for any Generation Resource or ESR that seldom runs during such light Load periods.
 The granting of such a waiver shall be effective for five years.

-(7) The Resource Entity representing a Generation Resource shall be responsible for the timely and accurate reporting of test results to ERCOT and to the QSE representing the Generation Resource.
-The Resource Entity representing a Generation Resource must properly complete all required data fields in the NDCRC application for a test to be considered valid.
+(7) The Resource Entity representing a Generation Resource or ESR shall be responsible for the timely and accurate reporting of test results to ERCOT and to the QSE representing the Generation Resource or ESR.
+The Resource Entity representing a Generation Resource or ESR must properly complete all required data fields in the NDCRC application for a test to be considered valid.

-6.2.6.3.4 Generator Protection and Relay Requirements
+6.2.6.3.4 Generator and Energy Storage Resource Protection and Relay Requirements

-(1) Generator faults shall be detected by more than one protective relay system.
-These may include faults in the generator or generator leads, unit transformer, and unit-connected station service transformer.
+(1) Generator or Energy Storage Resource (ESR) faults shall be detected by more than one protective relay system.
+These may include faults in the unit or unit leads, unit transformer, and unit-connected station service transformer.